openebs-archive/openebs-docs/docs/localpv.md

 <h4><a class="anchor" aria-hidden="true" id="openebs-localpv-hostpath"></a>OpenEBS Local PV based on hostpath</h4>
-Admin user creates a storage class for the `StorageType` as `hostpath` Local PV by using the following annotations
+Admin user creates a customized storage class using the following sample configuration.

 ```
+apiVersion: storage.k8s.io/v1
+kind: StorageClass
+metadata:
+  annotations:
     openebs.io/cas-type: local
     cas.openebs.io/config: |
       - name: BasePath
         value: "/var/openebs/local"
       - name: StorageType
         value: "hostpath"
 provisioner: openebs.io/local
+reclaimPolicy: Delete
+volumeBindingMode: WaitForFirstConsumer
 ```

-When a PVC is invoked using the above storage class, OpenEBS Local PV  provisioner will create a new sub directory inside the BasePath and maps it to the PV.
+When a PVC is created using the above StorageClass, OpenEBS Local PV  provisioner will create a new sub directory inside the `BasePath` and maps it to the PV.

-Note: If default Basepath needs to be changed by mentioning different hostpath, then the specified hostpath(directory) must be present of the Node.
+**Note:** If default `Basepath` needs to be changed by mentioning different hostpath, then the specified hostpath(directory) must be present of the Node.